 - Julienned and added to our favorite spicy coleslaw

-- On a fancy burger or grilled chicken sandwich
+- On a fancy wagyu burger or grilled spicy chicken sandwich

-- With sushi or sashimi (or on a poke bowl)
+- With sushi or sashimi (or in a poke bowl)

 - Julienned and used as a garnish on our vegan cream of celery soup

-- As a garnish on a spicy Indian curry (the acid cuts through the creaminess and spicy nicely)
+- As a garnish on a spicy Indian curry like my lamb vindaloo.

 Want to know more about watermelon radishes?
 Check out our watermelon radish recipe guide featuring a round-up of our favorite vegetable!